NAFTeam/NAFF/docs/src/Guides/10 Events.md

 There are two ways to register events. **Decorators** are the recommended way to do this.

 === ":one: Decorators"
-    To use decorators, they need to be in the same file where you defined your `bot = Snake()`.
+    To use decorators, they need to be in the same file where you defined your `bot = Client()`.

     ```python
     bot = Snake(intents=Intents.DEFAULT)